danililo/AdvMacroHet/Assignments/Assignment II/typst/A2.typ

 #figure(image("dsf.png", width:60%), caption:"DSF vs. H for all five models of the assignment.")

 = DSF in the HANK model
+The degree of self-finance (DSF) measures how much a policy finances itself.
+For example, it is often discussed in Danish policy whether reducing income taxes in the highest income bracket ("topskat") can finance itself, since people might decide to work more when facing a lower marginal tax, thus creating a larger tax base for the government.
+In the case of this assignment, the DSF measures how much of the costs associated with the spending shock that is financed through extra tax revenues from the resulting economic boom.

-I find the transition path for three different model instances with $H in {0, 20, 40}$ and compute the degree of self-finance (DSF) of the shock to government spending.
+I find the transition path for three different model instances with $H in {0, 20, 40}$ and compute the DSF of the shock to government spending.
 Results are shown below.

 #figure(table(columns:2, align: right, stroke:none,
 [$H$], [DSF],